SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_ms_20.rst

 Configuration
 -------------

 Adjust the configurable parameters in global bindings in the Ms_20 section.
+Add Ms_20 to the list of computed amplitudes and magnitudes in the configuration of :ref:`scamp` and :ref:`scmag` and in :ref:`scesv` or :ref:`scolv` for visibility.

 References